hernantz/blog/content/introducing-pak.md

 - Containers also allow sandboxing, limiting cpu, memory, network and filesystem access.

+pak --lock should create a Pakfile.lock?

+Maybe each pak install <package-name==version> --lock

+Do you have to be in the same dir where the Pakfile is?

+Pakfile lists dependencies and package metadata.
+It is better that KISS packages that have one file for each metadatum (version, sources, checksums, etc)

+pak shell enters the enviroment

+pak run <commmand> run the command within the enviroment

 Sandboxing GUI apps should be done with another binary that allows to set firewalls and also allow GUI interactions to happen via portals like in flatpak (https://github.com/containers/bubblewrap).
+Another example would be Opensnitch.

 Docker + docker-compose re implement a package distribution + process manager and orchestration + build system.